 Perfect for your curious little travelers.
 This book fills your lap with tons of details about big cities in the United States.
 Explore skyscraper streets, museum miles, local food trucks and city parks from Anchorage to Washington D.C. in 50 Cities of the U.S.A.
 We found our own capital city of Hartford, Connecticut and loved all the familiar spots to see included.
 Most cities also have a suggested timeline for visiting that location – although some of the suggestions are for seasonal or single-day events, it’s a fun way to get a peek at a day trip to each city.

 I’ve already raved about this title in my post about Kid-Friendly Letter Writing Ideas!
-But worth repeating – this is a hands-on, crafty book for kids to learn basic and beautiful hand-lettered designs, plus ideas for types of letters kids can write.
+But worth repeating – this is a hands-on book for kids who love to craft and communicate!
+Kids to learn basic and beautiful hand-lettered designs, plus ideas for types of letters kids can write.

-Such a fun book – comes with a magnifying glass for kids to search out over 200 things to spot!
+Do you have a pirate lover?
+They’ll be hooked by Pirates Magnified!
+Such a fun book, it comes with a magnifying glass for kids to search out over 200 things to spot!
 Featuring 10 of history’s most notorious pirates and details about life on the high seas.
-The intricate illustrations will keep kids engrossed!
+The intricate illustrations will keep kids engrossed, as will the hands-on nature of the magnifying glass!

 Christmas Paper Play

-A papercraft book filled with festive activities to make and do.
+A papercraft book filled with festive activities to make and do will keep kids busy and engaged during the holiday season.
 Christmas decor, finger-puppets, and games – all kids need are scissors, colored pencils, and glue to have fun.
+They can even decorate their rooms or your house, or give some of the items as gifts to friends and family.
 Illustrated with artist and paper engineer Lydia Crook’s delightful artwork, Christmas Paper Play is a perfect gift that will keep kids entertained over winter vacation.

-Books make great last minute gift ideas, and Amazon can deliver quickly!
-Click the mini images above to shop!
+Books make great last-minute gift ideas, and Amazon can deliver quickly!
+Click the images above to shop!

 Which of these titles would your kids love to get their hands on!?